From spoken to written, the origin of Matthew’s Gospel

 - the Griesbach hypothesis, which places Matthew first, derives Luke from Matthew and then Mark from Luke.

 The two-source hypothesis became very popular in the twentieth century, but, as its under-girding assumptions come under increasing scrutiny, that popularity seems to have past its zenith.
 Meanwhile, the Griesbach hypothesis, which it formerly eclipsed, is now regaining ground in a variant known as the two-gospel hypothesis.

 The two-source hypothesis requires that an editor, probably in the early post-apostolic church, crafted the Sermon from a range of previously unconnected sayings.
 Yet, the nature of the Sermon, with its coherent and multi-layered message, targeted at an authentically Jewish audience and closely addressing the particular circumstances of Jesus’ earliest ministry, would seem to argue strongly against this.
 By contrast, the two-gospel hypothesis requires no such process of fragmentation and later re-integration.
 It also allows the Sermon to pass into Matthew’s Gospel as the single entity that it appears to be.

-A possible scenario, adopting the Griesbach hypothesis, might be as follows:
+Adopting the Griesbach hypothesis, a possible, but hypothetical, scenario might be as follows:

 - Matthew wrote in Aramaic for the benefit of the priests, who converted in large numbers around 31 C.E.
 (Acts 6:7);

-- Luke then wrote a continuation to his gospel, The Acts of the Apostles, for submission as evidence to Paul’s trial in Rome (circa 60-62 C.E. and the point at which Acts finishes);
+- Following Luke's efforts with his Gospel, he then wrote a continuation, The Acts of the Apostles, for submission as evidence, this time probably for Paul’s trial in Rome (circa 60-62 C.E. and the point at which Acts finishes);

 - Mark then made use of Luke's Gospel in the formulation of his own, with, if tradition is to be believed, the inclusion of material preached by Peter;